daniel-alves-fernandes/sublime-stata/README.md

 - Added syntax highlighting for dynamic documents
 - Added syntax highlighting for Stata Help Files
 - Calling python and mata in .do files changes syntax highlighting dynamically
+- Support for Stata 16 and Stata 17

 #### Syntax Specific Settings